• Share this on:

 Deforestation-free products

-In November 2022, the EU published a legislative proposal for a regulation on deforestation-free products (PDF).
+In May 2023, the EU published a new regulation on deforestation-free products that will apply to large companies from 30 December 2024 and to small and medium-sized enterprises (SMEs) from June 2025.
 The new regulation will guarantee that cattle, wood, palm oil, soy, cocoa and coffee and their derivates exported from the EU no longer contribute to deforestation or forest degradation.
 It asks companies to collect precise geographical information on the land where their sourced commodities were grown so that these commodities can be checked for compliance.

 Sustainable Corporate Governance